Files

 Introduction

-CIM (Common Information Model) is an open standard developed by the electric power transmission and distribution electric utility industry.
-One of the CIM’s key objectives is to provide a way for application software, such as GIS, ADMS, SCADA, to exchange information about the configuration and status of electric utility networks.
+CIM (Common Information Model) is an open standard developed by the electric power transmission and distribution industry.
+One of the CIM’s key objectives is to provide a way for application software, such as GIS, ADMS, and SCADA, to exchange information about the configuration and status of electric utility networks.

 The CIM defines a common set of electric data objects for both transmission and distribution.
-There are a number of IEC standards related to CIM and they are listed here.
-The CIM data model is extensive and complex and covers all aspects of electric transmission and distribution.
-Typically, the CIM XML data model is narrowed down with a ‘profile’ that limits the data model for a specific data exchange.
-For example, you might have a profile for transmission or distribution or even a profile that limits the exchange data to the facilities managed in a GIS.
+There are several IEC standards related to CIM, listed here.
+The CIM data model is extensive and complex, and covers all aspects of electric transmission and distribution.
+Typically, the CIM XML data model is narrowed down through a ‘profile’ that limits it to a specific data exchange.
+For example, you might have a profile for transmission or distribution, or even a profile that limits the exchange of data to the facilities managed in a GIS.
 Ideally, an organization would adopt a single CIM profile that the majority of its applications can work with.
 CIM is usually serialized as RDF XML.

 FME has always been able to read and write CIM XML data exchange documents.
 However, the introduction of the XSD-Driven XML reader & writer format to FME greatly simplifies working with CIM XML (and XML in general).
-To produce CIM XML in earlier versions of FME, users would have to use the XMLTemplater to create the CIM Classes and populate the appropriate attributes.
-This approach is summarized in some of the earlier presentations on CIM XML.
+In earlier versions of FME, users had to use the XMLTemplater to create CIM Classes and populate the appropriate attributes.
+This approach is summarized in earlier presentations on CIM XML.
 The disadvantage of this approach meant that a change in the CIM ‘profile’ would require detailed changes to the XML Templates.
 With the advent of the XSD-Driven XML format, all you need is an XSD that represents the XML data model you need to create.
 The CIM Classes are then represented in FME as FME Feature Types, just like the majority of other FME formats.

 CIM XML ETL